torvalds/linux/Documentation/admin-guide/bug-hunting.rst

 objdump
 ^^^^^^^

-To debug a kernel, use objdump and look for the hex offset from the crash output to find the valid line of code/assembler.
-Without debug symbols, you will see the assembler code for the routine shown, but if your kernel has debug symbols the C code will also be available.
-(Debug symbols can be enabled in the kernel hacking menu of the menu configuration.)
+To de a kernel, use objdump and look for the hex offset from the crash output to find the valid line of code/assembler.
+Without de symbols, you will see the assembler code for the routine shown, but if your kernel has de symbols the C code will also be available.
+(De symbols can be enabled in the kernel hacking menu of the menu configuration.)
 For example::

     $ objdump -r -S -l --disassemble net/dccp/ipv4.o